ksamksamksam/CodeSamples/Code Samples/Ray Tracer/README.txt

 algebra3.h: This is a version of the vector and matrix math library found in NVidia's "Graphics Gems IV" which has been modified by J. Nagle.

 Both libraries are open source.

-See attached documentation for more details.
-Thank you for reading my code!